School of Music, Theatre, and Dance: Renovation

 On October 30, 2012, University of Michigan President Mary Sue Coleman announced an $8-million gift from William K. Brehm and Delores S. Brehm, a major contribution toward the cost of renovating and expanding the Moore Building.
 Of the total cost, another $14 million is allocated from the university, with the remaining balance to come from additional fundraising, including a gift from Glenn E. Watkins, emeritus professor of musicology.
 Construction for the project commenced in early 2014 and was finished in the fall of 2015.
 The renovation, which cost $29.5 million and added 34,000 square feet, includes a rehearsal with the footprint of Hill Auditorium, revamping of the McIntosh Theater, a lecture hall, an entrance and lobby, and new practice and teaching rooms.

 Departments and degree programs

 The School of Music, Theatre & Dance offers degrees from the bachelors to the doctoral level.
-Fifteen departments make up the School of Music, Theatre & Dance, each offering several degree programs.
+Seventeen academic departments make up the School of Music, Theatre & Dance, each offering several degree programs.
 They include: